mobiledgex/edge-cloud-doc/developer/services/unity-edgemultiplay/running-edge-multiplay/index.md

 In Unity, on the EdgeManager component.
 Check useLocalHostServer and add your local host address (127.0.0.1)

 ![Edge Manager Local Host Settings](/developer/assets/edgemultiplay/localhost.png "Edge Manager Local Host Settings")

+## Where to Go From Here

+If you are interested in deploying this server on MobiledgeX, please contact us either on [Discord](https://discord.gg/VZPu6AvSp5) or set a time to chat on our [Getting Started page](/developer/getting-started/index.md).